benebrueck/ElectricGrid.jl/docs/src/NodeConstructor_Theory.md

-Next we define some the values of the components:
+Next we define some of the values of the components:

 ```julia